 High Park Dog Off-Leash Park might be the best dog park Victor and I have ever visited.

-It might be the best dog place ever.
+It might be the best dog place in dog-friendly Toronto.

 Located inside High Park in the west end of Toronto, Ontario, Canada, the adventure at this leash-free park (if you can find a free parking spot along the road) begins in a large open dirt mound called ‘dog hill’ by locals.
 The ground is worn bare by fury feet, a few trees remain in the centre and forest (not fully fence) surrounds the hill.
 There are a few picnic tables and a water facet with bowls for pup hydration.